zertyz/reactive-messaging/PLANNING.md

 # Done

+**(f6)** 2023-11-01: Support Composite Protocol Stacking -- Complex authenticated protocols as well as WebSockets would benefit from this feature, as the whole composite stack could be modeled by different `enums`, avoiding unrepresentable states:
+1) The `socket_connection_handler.rs` main logic should be upgraded to:
+   a) start processing already opened connections
+   b) bailing out without closing, returning the connection when the dialog functions are over
+2) The client code, that owns the client instance, would have to receive generic enum with the `CompositeProtocols`:
+   a) The processor code, upon commanding the protocol upgrade, would arrange for an instance of `CompositeProtocols` to be returned to the owner of the instance containing both the connection and any (custom) session information -- so that the code from the owner could use that connection to spawn a new client.
+3) On the counter-part, the server processor would now receive a "ProtocolUpgradeFn" that would simply spawn a new server task with the connection -- like we do today.

 **(r7)** 2024-01-04: Refactor the Connection & associated State -- move the state & id from Peer to a new, special `TcpStream` type.\
 Taking in consideration "Composite Protocol Stacking" introduced in *(f6)*, a few ties were left behind regarding the connection States: